ppy/osu-wiki/news/2024/2024-12-23-midnight-moment-art-contest-voting.md

 - The top 3 will receive bespoke **profile badges** made from their own creations.
 - The top 3 will also be featured as [**limited-time default profile banners**](https://osu.ppy.sh/home/news/2024-07-15-aerial-antics-art-results#new-profile-customisations), with the ones from last round rotating out.

-Eternal thanks to all participants who've put valuable time and effort into creating and submitting an entry — you're the lifeblood of this contest, and all art enjoyers in our community are eternally grateful!
+Eternal thanks to all participants who've put valuable time and effort into creating and submitting an entry — without you, there would be no contest!

 That's all for now, time to lock in your votes!